Dr Irwin Merkatz: Director

 Lisa Nathan: Deputy Director

 Lisa Nathan, MD, MPH is an Assistant Professor in the Department of Obstetrics & Gynecology and Women’s Health, and is the Deputy Director of the Division of Global Women’s Health and Family Planning.
 Dr. Nathan first began working in Africa in 2000, and has since worked and consulted on initiatives in Kenya, Benin, Uganda, Ethiopia, and Rwanda.
 Based in Rwanda since 2009, her work mainly focuses on maternal morbidity and mortality prevention.
 Initiated with the support of the U.S. Fulbright African Regional Research Program and a pilot grant through Einstein’s Global Health Center, Dr. Nathan’s work includes both research and service to the local community.
 She has established a maternity center and mobile reproductive health program serving over thirty local villages.
-In addition, Dr. Nathan has created a comprehensive clinical and simulation-based training program at Kibogora District Hospital and a youth-friendly sexual education program for secondary school students in the community.
+In addition, Dr. Nathan has created a comprehensive clinical and simulation-based training program at Kibogora District Hospital and directed the early stages of a youth-friendly sexual education program for secondary school students in the community.
+Currently, Dr. Nathan is working on the development of a modified partograph checklist to improve management of labor in low resource settings.
 Einstein medical students and residents participate in clinical and research activities under Dr. Nathan’s supervision and mentorship.

 Dr. Peskin-Stolze is an Assistant Professor in the Department of Obstetrics & Gynecology and Women’s Health.
 She practices as a Generalist OB/GYN with concentrations in family planning and global health.
 Dr. Peskin first began working in Africa after college, when she lived in Ghana for a year, volunteering in a remote village clinic.
 The experience was transformative and has since shaped her career choices.
 She graduated from Einstein OB/GYN residency, during which, she was introduced to Kibogora, Rwanda.
 There, she engaged in exciting clinical work with Dr. Lisa Nathan, and developed a project geared towards teaching adolescents about reproductive and sexual health, while also reducing barriers to obtaining contraception and STI care.
 The classroom material yielded promising results.
 The challenges to improving global access for adolescents to the youth friendly services they deserve, continues to be a huge obstacle.
 The Needs Assessment aspect of the project was presented as a poster at FIGO 2012.
 Dr. Peskin-Stolze stayed on as faculty and works with Dr. Nathan in supervising Einstein’s Medical Student Education in Global Women’s Health and the Global Women’s Health Track for Einstein’s OB/GYN residents.
 She travels to Rwanda annually with both medical students and residents.
 On one such trip, the group trained rural nurses in recognizing abnormal labor and treating postpartum hemorrhage.
 Her areas of interest and research include adolescent reproductive health care, family planning, and maternal morbidity and mortality prevention.